Find out what records you must keep and how to keep them if you're registered for VAT.

 - the unit price

 - the reason for any zero rate of exemption

 Special rules apply to invoices issued under a margin scheme or subject to a reverse charge.
 You need to follow the rules for such supplies.

 5.2 Invoices to EU member states from businesses based in Northern Ireland

-If you send an invoice to a person in an EU member state you must also show:
+If your businesses is based in Northern Ireland and you send an invoice to a person in an EU member state you must also show:

 - the letters ‘GB’ in front of your registration number for cross border supplies